simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 Many organizations try to solve scripting limitations by adding CI/CD orchestration, but this **compounds rather than solves** the core problems:

 **Additional Complexity Layers:**
-- **Pipeline Configuration**: YAML/JSON pipeline definitions that must be maintained
+- **Pipeline Configuration**: Complex YAML/JSON pipeline definitions with custom logic for each SaaS platform
-- **Secret Management**: Storing and rotating API credentials across pipeline systems
+- **Secret Management**: Securing and rotating API credentials across multiple pipeline environments and stages
-- **Environment Coordination**: Managing deployment order across dev/staging/prod
+- **Environment Coordination**: Orchestrating deployment sequences and dependencies between dev/staging/prod environments
-- **Failure Recovery**: Building custom logic to handle partial pipeline failures
+- **Failure Recovery**: Building custom rollback mechanisms when scripts fail partway through multi-resource operations
-- **State Synchronization**: No built-in way to ensure pipeline state matches actual state
+- **Resource State Tracking**: No built-in way to track what resources exist or detect when manual changes occur between pipeline runs

 **The Result**: Organizations end up with **thousands of lines** of pipeline configuration, custom scripts, and orchestration logic that must be maintained, tested, and debugged - essentially **building their own configuration management platform**.